• CLASSIC IKITESURF

 shore to the us/canadian border-

-20 knots late. heavy freezing spray in the evening. a chance of
+20 knots. heavy freezing spray in the morning. a slight chance of

-.saturday night...west winds 5 to 15 knots backing south after
+.saturday night...southeast winds 5 to 15 knots becoming south

 4 feet.